 ANCESTRAL DUO is the special collaboration of multi-instrumentalists Jamal Moore and Luke Stewart.
 The two channel the spirit of Ancestry through structured improvisation in unique electro-acoustic meditations that aim to reach deep within one's soul and offer a connection to the past, using the power of the present, looking toward the future.

-"Swiss saxophonist ___ and English-Swiss drummer ___ can certainly whip up a febrile racket, but the duo format leaves plenty of space in their music, even at its most intense. ___ is an energetic drummer, scrambling around his kit with glee, but he has a keen sense of swing and dynamics, allowing ___to blow his tenor in a tone that is often closer to the lyricism of Sonny Rollins, say, than the jet-engine roar of Peter Brötzmann.
-There’s no shortage of strangulated whelps and grainy multiphonics here, but ___ tends to not to play them at ass-blasting volume, and mixes them up with hard bop licks.
+FIELD/VIDIC "Swiss saxophonist Gregor Vidic and English-Swiss drummer Nicolas Field can certainly whip up a febrile racket, but the duo format leaves plenty of space in their music, even at its most intense.
+Field is an energetic drummer, scrambling around his kit with glee, but he has a keen sense of swing and dynamics, allowing Vidic to blow his tenor in a tone that is often closer to the lyricism of Sonny Rollins, say, than the jet-engine roar of Peter Brötzmann.
+There’s no shortage of strangulated whelps and grainy multiphonics here, but Vidic tends to not to play them at ass-blasting volume, and mixes them up with hard bop licks.
 A tasty slice of underground free jazz." - Stewart Smith, The Quietus

 CRAZY DOBERMAN is an offshoot of the Doberman project that is open, collaborative, and improvisational.
 While Doberman existed as an Indiana quartet rooted primarily in the industrial and experimental-electronic musical traditions, Crazy Doberman has gone on to incorporate elements of free jazz, found sound, musique concrète, and diverse instrumentation into their recordings and performances.
 The project began as a series of collaborations with John Olson and has continued to include collaborations with various artists across a diverse musical spectrum.
 The live set generally consists of a rotating and revolving cast of core members alongside accompanying improvisors.